 Let’s say you have measured your lawn and it measures roughly 1,000 square feet.
 After heading to the garden supply store you have bought a bag of 25-5-10 fertilizer that weighs 50 pounds.

 The NPK value will show that the fertilizer contains 25% nitrogen so if you applied three pounds of fertilizer across your entire lawn it would get 0.75 pounds of nitrogen per square 1,000 feet.

 If you were to feed your lawn four times a year then three pounds of fertilizer would be an adequate amount for Ryegrass.
 For that type of grass, two to four pounds of nitrogen per 1,000 square feet is recommended.

 However, for Centipede Grass only one to two pounds of nitrogen per 1,000 square feet is the recommended amount.
-You should switch to one a half pounds of fertilizer so after four feeds you have hit that recommended amount.
+You should switch to one and a half pounds of fertilizer so that after four feeds you have hit that recommended amount.

 What Can I Do If I Apply Too Much Fertilizer?